 Pádraic E. Moore

 Moore’s research interests focus on the influence of esoteric philosophies upon the literary and visual arts.
 Recent study considers how occult organisations, such as the Theosophical Society, offered a vital catalyst for change in late 19th and early 20th century art.
 Moore’s projects often explore how contemporary culture has embraced aesthetics and ideals informed by such esoteric traditions; chronicling the work of artists who refer to or follow in this tradition is an integral aspect of his practice.
-Recent projects include: Cut-Out Shapes in Secondhand Daylight, Marian Cramer Projects, Amsterdam (2017); Drawing Down the Moon at the Irish Museum of Modern Art (2017); I Went to the Woods: The Artist as Wanderer, Glucksman Gallery, Cork (2016) Music for Chameleons, a project for Parcours: Art Basel, (2016); Ectoplasm, 1646 Projects, The Hague, (2016) Now is forever lasting constant in the mind, a project for Van Abbemuseum, Eindhoven, (2016); Ψ (Psi), a project for Fokidos, Athens.
+Recent projects include: Cut-Out Shapes in Secondhand Daylight, Marian Cramer Projects, Amsterdam (2017); Drawing Down the Moon, Irish Museum of Modern Art, Dublin (2017); I Went to the Woods: The Artist as Wanderer, Glucksman Gallery, Cork (2016) Music for Chameleons, a project for Parcours: Art Basel, (2016); Ectoplasm, 1646 Projects, The Hague, (2016) Now is forever lasting constant in the mind, Van Abbemuseum, Eindhoven, (2016); Ψ (Psi), Fokidos Gallery, Athens, (2015).

 Independent curatorial projects include: The Girl With The Sun In Her Head, Jan Van Eyck Academie, Maastricht (2015); A Modern Panarion, Dublin City Gallery The Hugh Lane, Dublin (2014); The Temple of Psychic Youth, Kevin Kavanagh Gallery, Dublin (2013); As Above, So Below, G126, Galway (2012); Luminous Flux: Andreas Kindler von Knobloch, Oonagh Young Gallery, Dublin (2012); Conclave: Agne Raceviciute, Galleria Collicaligreggi, Catania (2012); Maradona two for four: Cullinan/Richards, The Lab, Dublin (2010); Aion Experiments, Project Arts Centre, Dublin (2010); Sunday Night: Aleana Egan, Temple Bar Gallery, Dublin (2009); Whispering Pines: Shana Moulton, Broadcast Gallery, Dublin (2009).